JunctionBoxca/junctionboxca.github.com/_posts/2020-11-06-docker-hubocalypse.md

 #### Drawbacks

-* Lesser know approach to associating pull secrets to a pod.
+* Lesser-known approach to associating pull secrets to a pod.
 * Potentially needs an Admission controller to auto-inject the SA.

 #### How To